beatajoh/a_star/interface/README.md

 **NOTE:** You need a python version >= 3.9, the latest the better.

 ### Set up the Neo4j database
-we need an open Neo4j instance running with a database with the following credentials:
+We need an open Neo4j instance running with a database with the following credentials:

 - username: neo4j
 - password: mgg12345!
 - dbname:   neo4j

-Note that the Neo4J project name and the DBMS name used within the project are irrelevant, the most important thing is that the password matches as the username and specific database name are set to default values.
+Note that the Neo4j project name and the DBMS name used within the project are irrelevant, the most important thing is that the password matches as the username and specific database name are set to default values.

 ## USAGE
-open the terminal, navigate to the interface directory, and run:
+Open the terminal, navigate to the mgg-poject interface directory, and run:
 ````
 python main.py
 ````
-this flowchart shows the workflow of the interface:
+This flowchart shows the workflow of the interface:
 ![interface flowchart](assets/interface_flowchart.png)

 ### What does the attack simulations do?
-* **Step by step attack** - Choose a attack path from the attacker node by manually choosing which nodes to move forward to.
+* **Step by step attack** - Simulate the attack path from the attacker node by manually choosing which nodes to move forward to.
 * **Shortest path Dijkstra** - Get the shortest path from the attacker node to a target attack step.
 * **Random path** - Get a random path of attack steps.
 It is possible to search for a target attack step and adding a cost budget for the attacker.
 * **BFS** - Get a subgraph where all nodes are within a specific distance from the attacker node.